By Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

 Best for | Lighter skin tones | All skin tones |

-CoolPeel results are visible within one to two weeks of the first session, with further improvement over the following two to three months as the skin continues to renew itself.
-Most patients do one to three sessions, and results last several years with good sun protection.
+CoolPeel: Improvement is visible within one to two weeks of the first session, with further refinement over the following two to three months.
+Most patients complete one to three sessions.
+With consistent sun protection, results are typically sustained for several years.

-PicoSure pigmentation results improve gradually over three to four sessions, with steady lightening rather than an immediate change.
-Tattoo fading takes longer, typically five to eight sessions depending on the ink.
+PicoSure: Pigmentation clears gradually across three to four sessions, with steady lightening rather than an immediate change.
+Tattoo fading takes longer, usually five to eight sessions depending on the ink and its depth.
 A maintenance session once or twice a year keeps the skin tone even.

 “Patients often arrive asking for CoolPeel when what they actually need is PicoSure, and vice versa.
 If the concern is texture, pores or fine lines, CoolPeel is the stronger answer.
 If the concern is pigmentation, sun damage or uneven tone, PicoSure is the stronger answer.
 The skill of the consultation is in separating the two, because on the face they often co-exist and the right answer can be both, sequenced properly.”